 Note that these books are not required.
 There are only to complement the learning of the course material.
 You will also find additional material from alternative resources, but you will need to be careful since not is rigorous and consistent with fundamentals of statistical modeling.

-What students will learn in this course?
+What knowledge and skills will learners gain from this course?